 The placement of students with classroom teachers at SSM is an administrative responsibility.
 Many factors are considered when determining how students are placed each year.
-These factors deal with the child's academic and social development, a teacher's teaching style, a child's learning style, the boy/girl ratio in the classroom, and balanced academic grouping.
-It is a very time-consuming process for both the teachers and administration.
-Classroom assignments will be made known at Back to School Night.
+These factors relate to the child's academic and social development, a teacher's teaching style, a child's learning style, the boy/girl ratio in the classroom, and balanced academic grouping.
+It is a very time-consuming process for both the teachers and Administration.
+Teacher requests are not accepted.
+Classroom assignments will be made known at our Back to School Event.
 This is due to the need to add and remove students from class lists and to update teachers assigned to classes throughout the summer.
-Due to these and other factors, requests for information about classroom assignments prior to our Back to School Night cannot be honored.
+Due to these and other factors, requests for information about classroom assignments prior to our Back to School Event cannot be honored.